mattmcd/CV/README.md

 Works collaboratively with stakeholders in model development and integration into production systems.
 Practiced in data science, machine learning, and technical computing.
-Works best as an individual contributor in a collaborative team environment.

 ## Employment History
 ### Senior Data Scientist (Jagex Ltd, October 2022 - August 2025)